College of Education and Human Development

 Schedule:

-Full time, Monday thru Friday
+Full time, Monday through Friday

 Our program is sequential and each required course is offered once per academic year, beginning in the summer term.
 The program can be completed in 12 months.
 Summer term courses meet in both the mornings and afternoons.
 Fall courses meet in the afternoons and evenings.
 Spring courses meet in the evenings.
 Candidates will have year-long student teaching placements in middle or high school English classrooms, spending over 100 hours in classrooms during Fall semester and student teaching full time during Spring semester.